DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 ## What is a Control Flow Error?

-When a software program is written for an embedded processors (e.g. C, or assembly), compilation tools convert this high level code into a sequence of instructions.
+When a software program is written for an embedded processor (e.g. C, or assembly), compilation tools convert this high level code into a sequence of instructions.
 The CPU then fetches instructions dynamically to execute the program algorithm.
 Transient faults such as Single Event Upsets (SEUs) can corrupt this sequence of instructions executed, causing the processor to deviate away from the correct program flow.
 This is known as a Control Flow Error (CFE).

 ## What is a Smart Watchdog?